-Nexus has made investments in 11 companies through December 2011 that are either South Carolina based or will have significant operations in the State.
-They expect to make one additional investment from this fund.
+Nexus has made investments in 14 companies through December 2013 that are either South Carolina based or will have significant operations in the State.
 Their first investment, Sabal Medical, located in Charleston, was acquired by Swisslog in January 2011.
-The sale recognized a gain and a distribution of \$1,100,000 was made to InvestSC in January.
-Four companies, Deltex Medical, Lab 21, Myconostica and Vital Sensors are establishing their United States headquarters in South Carolina.
+They also closed their positions in Mini-Lap and Myconostica, and sold a major portion of their investment in Deltex Medical.
 Spectra Analysis is a Massachusetts based company looking to relocate to Greenville, SC.
-Sultan Scientific, a publicly listed company in the UK that has built a portfolio of healthcare businesses which need to expand to the US should create multiple opportunities for launching South Carolina based companies.
+Sultan Scientific, a publicly listed company in the UK, has built a portfolio of healthcare businesses which need to expand to the US.
+This should create multiple opportunities for launching South Carolina based companies.